Peterbilt: Facilities

 From its 1939 founding to 1960, Peterbilt was based in Oakland, California, using the former Fageol facilities.
 In 1960, the company was required to relocate, moving to Newark, California.
 To supplement truck production, the company opened a facility in Madison, Tennessee (suburban Nashville) in 1969.
 Originally producing the 352/282 COE exclusively, the Madison facility added conventionals during the 1970s; the facility remained open through 2009.

-In 1975, the company opened Peterbilt Canada in Sainte-Thérèse, Quebec (Greater Montreal), dedicating production to low-cab COE vehicles (primarily for refuse applications).
+In 1975, the company opened Peterbilt Canada in Sainte-Thérèse, Quebec (part of Greater Montreal), dedicating production to low-cab COE vehicles (primarily for refuse applications).
 After its closure in 1996, the facility was demolished in 1997 and rebuilt with an all-new facility opened in 1999.
 Currently, Sainte-Thérèse assembles Peterbilt medium-duty trucks.

 In 1980, Peterbilt opened its current facility at Denton, Texas (northern Dallas-Fort Worth suburbs).
 At the end of 1986, the company closed its Newark facility, shifting production to Denton; corporate and engineering headquarters remained in California through the end of 1992, after which the company consolidated operations in its Denton facility.
 In 2009, the Madison facility was closed; all Peterbilt Class 8 conventionals are currently manufactured in Denton.